Medicines during pregnancy

 Your doctor will be able to tell you if your medicine is suitable to use during pregnancy, or if there is a different medicine that may be safer.

-In South Australia you can also contact the Medicines and Drug Information Centre of the Pharmacy Department at the Women's and Children's Hospital.
+In South Australia you can contact the SA Pharmacy Obstetric and Paediatric Medicines Information Service located at the Women’s and Children’s Hospital.

-- A pharmacist can advise you if a particular medicine is safe while you are pregnant or breastfeeding.
+- A pharmacist can advise you if a particular prescription or non-prescription medicine is safe while you are pregnant or breastfeeding.

 - You can contact the service Monday to Friday 9am to 5pm on 08 8161 7222.